google/osv.dev/gcp/appengine/blog/content/posts/announcing-transitive-dependency-support-for-maven-pomxml-in-osv-scanner/index.md

 ## Try it today!

 Transitive dependency support for Maven is available in [OSV-Scanner version 1.8.0](https://github.com/google/osv-scanner/releases/tag/v1.8.0).
-We believe this is a valuable addition to OSV-Scanner.
-This feature can help you to improve the security of your Maven projects so give it a try, and we would love your feedback.
+This feature can help you to improve the security of your Maven projects so give it a try, and we would love your [feedback](https://github.com/google/osv-scanner/issues/new).